el-remph/separate-standard-streams/README.md

 	compiler (509 bytes), but if you're using a very strictly ANSI C-compliant compiler with a hard 509-byte string cutoff, you probably have bigger problems
--	If printing timestamps or prefixes, this uses stdio buffered input, which even when unlocked (see `unlocked_stdio(3)`) seems to be slow enough that if the child process (PROG in -h output) exits quickly, its output may be flushed to us all at once, which means the output of each stream at the time of flushing will be printed each in one block per stream rather than in the order it was written.
+-	If the child process (PROG in -h output) exits quickly, its output may be flushed to us all at once, which means the output of each stream at the time of flushing will be printed each in one block per stream rather than in the order it was written.
 For example (with possible *not certain* outputs; can be influenced by timing and kernel caching for instance):

 		$ ssss -p sh -c 'echo foo; echo bar >&2; echo yeedleyeedleyee' &2 bar